Image processing

 My 8” Dobson is basically a telescope to be used for visual, i.e. non-photographic observations.
 However, the Imaging Source DMK31AU03.AS can be mounted into the focus.
 The camera then produces a video-like sequence of up to several hundred frames, each with a very short exposure.
 The telescope therefore does not need to be guided to compensate for the Earth rotation, however, the possibility exists to mount the Dobson on the Celestron CGEM mount for guiding.
 The video will be processed using Registax which essentially shift and stack each individual frame to create an integrated image.
 This technique works very well for pictures of the Moon, or planets.

-The Canon DLSR can be used in the prime focus, or behind an eyepiece, the so-called eye-piece projection, which effectively increases the system focal length significantly.
+The Canon DSLR can be used in the prime focus, or behind an eyepiece, the so-called eye-piece projection, which effectively increases the system focal length significantly, interesting for pictures of the Moon.

 In general, except for pictures of the moon or bright planets, the telescope must be guided by the CGEM mount during the exposure to compensate for the Earth rotation.
 Without it, point-like stars would become trails.
 For images requiring a long(er) exposure it is further mandatory to activate the autoguider, a CCD device which measures a selected star in the field-of-view and constantly controls the CGEM mount, actually accelerating or decelerating the speed around both axis, as needed, so that the target does not significantly move during the exposure.
 A large number of frames each with short exposure has various advantages over one frame with very long exposure.